 The SAM combined the former Central Contractor Registration (CCR) system, CCR’s Federal Registration (FedReg) module, the Online Representation and Certification Application (ORCA) and the Excluded Parties List System (EPLS).

 As OIG describes, in its “Special Advisory Bulletin: The Effect of Exclusion from Participation I Federal Health Care Programs” (September 1999), a Federal health care program as: “. . . any plan or program that provides health benefits, whether directly, through insurance, or otherwise, which is funded directly, in whole or in part, by the United States Government or a State health care program (with the exception of the Federal Employees Health Benefits Program) (section 1128B(f) of the Act).
 The most significant Federal health care programs are Medicare, Medicaid, Tricare and the Veterans programs.”
+(See footnote 1).

 The OIG has twice published guidance of the effect of an OIG Exclusion.
-A Special Advisory Bulletin on the Effects of Exclusion from Federal Health Care Programs” was issued September 2, 1999 and an “Updated Special Advisory Bulletin on the Effect of Exclusions from Participation in Federal Health Care Programs” was issued May 8, 2013.
+A Special Advisory Bulletin on “The Effect of Exclusion from Participation in Federal Health Care Programs” was issued September 2, 1999, and an “Updated Special Advisory Bulletin on the Effect of Exclusions from Participation in Federal Health Care Programs” was issued May 8, 2013.

 Both Robert W. Liles and Paul Weidenfeld, the founders of Exclusion Screening served as Assistant U.S. Attorneys.
 Additionally, both of these individuals served as “National Health Care Fraud Coordinator” for the 94 U.S. Attorney’s Offices around the country, while at the Executive Office for U.S. Attorneys, Department of Justice.

 For an individual assessment of your needs and costs, please provide the information requested below and someone from our team will follow up with you.